fyquah/fyquah.github.io/_posts/2017-03-14-hardware-synthesis-of-weakly-consistent-c-concurrency.md

 [Link to paper](http://cas.ee.ic.ac.uk/people/gac1/pubs/NadeshFPGA17.pdf)

-The paper addresses challenges in synthesizing HLS programs to hardware which uses Sequentially consistent (SC) atomics an weakly consistent atomics with C11 defined atomics.
-The case for this paper is suggesting that these atomic-based approaches can be more efficient than using locks both in terms of resources and runtime.
+The paper addresses challenges in synthesizing HLS programs to hardware which uses Sequentially consistent (SC) atomics and weakly consistent atomics with C11 defined atomics.
+The paper suggests that these atomic-based approaches can be more efficient than using locks both in terms of resources and runtime.

 The work implements atomic accesses on [Legup HLS](http://legup.eecg.utoronto.ca/), which uses C11 atomic locks and pthreads.